smithbm2316/synthwave-everything/README.md

 ## What is Synthwave Everything?

 Synthwave Everything is a repository dedicated to housing anything that pertains to synthwave-ifying your life!
+It's my ongoing project of changing everything that I have into having some sort of synthwave-themed look, feel, or sound.
 I'm a big fan of [@robb0wen](https://github.com/robb0wen/)'s VS Code theme called [Synthwave '84](https://github.com/robb0wen/synthwave-vscode/) and a big fan of the retrowave genre of music.
 All of these things have led me to a slightly unhealthy obsession of the look, feel, and sound of all things synthwave.
 So, I decided to try and make everything that I possibly could (that pertains to my dev environment or any tech in general) look and feel like it fits in with the synthwave aesthetic and sound.

 ## What is available in this repo?